Footy Strength

 Football is about movement, not muscles, so lets focus our strength training accordingly

-Functional Strength Training for Australian Rules Football is your definitive guide to correcting the mistakes of the past (and present) and performing a strength training program tailored to physical improvement specifically for football
+Functional Strength Training for Australian Rules Football is your definitive guide to performing a strength training program tailored to physical improvement specifically for football

 First Released in 2015